Uvic-SENG321Spring2024/team8-developer/interview-mar13/next-steps.md

 Issue 70
 - Spelling mistakes in Recipe Management (5.iii) (consider spell checking entire document?)
 - UC-1 Why is this manager authenticated but others are not?
 - Add preconditions to first storyboard panel?
-TODO Discuss
+(Reword descrpition of each screen to explain what/why a user wants to do something, not how)

 Issue 71
 - When specifying an action check capitalizing words including, but not limited to such as "Delete", "Create"
 - Specify "user"
-- Respond to ACC-9 as determined in demo/interview TODO Discuss
+- Respond to ACC-9 as determined in demo/interview (Change requirement to logout automatically after 1 hour of application being closed)
-- User Story 5 respond as determined in demo/interview TODO Discuss
+- User Story 5 respond as determined in demo/interview (explain type of payment info)
+- Add user story/requirement for bookkeeper to access payment information

 Issue 76
 - Explain that "n" means an unlimited number in description (according to textbook)